 Rolling Back VMs

 To roll back a VM to a specific point in time, you need a chain of backup files: a full backup file plus a set of incremental backup files dependent on this full backup file.
 If some file in the backup chain is missing, you will not be able to roll back to the necessary state.
-For this reason, you must not delete separate backup files from the backup repository manually.
+For this reason, you must not manually delete separate backup files from the backup repository.
 Instead, you must specify retention policy settings that will let you maintain the desired number of backup files in the backup repository.